corsali/data-graph/README.md

 npm install && npm start
 ```

+For mock data to be available run `npm run gen:data:clean` and restart the server

 ### Issues
 Webpack aliases are not working with Vercel serverless with the present config.